alex-ganyukhin/rorm-pp/doc/management/milestones/clang_with_reflection_setup.md

 - [x] Setup cmake project to use the built clang
 - [x] Create minimal working example of reflection
 - [x] Include google tests
-- [ ] Document
+- [x] Document
 - [ ] Grand cleanup of library and cmake files

 ---

 ## Problems
-### Built clang compiler is requires a lot of additional "moves" to build & run
+### [SOLVED] LD_LIBRARY_PATH is required to run the built binaries
-1. LD_LIBRARY_PATH is required to run the built -> have to use rpath instead
+ - have to use rpath instead
+ - Done, via `CMAKE_BUILD_RPATH`

-### Cannot use the installed clang, only the one from "build" directory
+### [HALF-SOLVED] Cannot use the installed clang, only the one from "build" directory
-- ...
+- User can use `-DCOMPILER_DIR=/abs/path/to/bloomberg/clang/build` to specify the path to the clang build directory

-### Code analyzer warns about reflection things
+### [DONE] Code analyzer warns about reflection things
+- Likely caused by the fact that this is a reflection draft, not supported by linters etc...
+- So far, left as is

 ---